Review: Half Man Half Biscuit

 The other great thing about these shows is the interplay between the band, (well, mostly Nigel) and the cheeky mob in front of him.
 There are the obligatory, Hello Cleveland style greetings to start the evening.
 Tonight it’s, “Lovely town et cetera.
 I don’t know what Roger Whittaker was moaning about”.
 And throughout the evening there are passing references to the Venerable Bede and St Cuthbert, erstwhile of this parish, as well as the obligatory callouts to VIPs in the audience⁴, and service station etiquette at Tebay.
 The only minor issue seemed to be the sound mix.
 Earlier, I know some at the front were saying it was a bit quiet, and that there were a couple of tweaks made.
 As the show went on, I still thought Nigel’s vocals were a little bit quiet for us at the back. but overall it didn’t spoil the fun at all.

 The other moment of minor intrigue comes towards the end, and the encore.
 What’s going to be in there?
-Well, apart from the obligatory Dukla Prague Away Kit, there’s a nicely knockabout cover of Blitzkreig Bop before the evening’s proceedings are rounded of with Every Time a Bell Rings.
-All of this is more than entirely agreeable, and everyone leaves with a big dopey grin plastered across their faces.
+Well, apart from the obligatory Dukla Prague Away Kit, there’s a nicely knockabout cover of Blitzkreig Bop before the evening’s proceedings are rounded off with Every Time a Bell Rings.
+All of this is more than entirely agreeable, and everyone leaves with the aforementioned big dumb grin plastered across their faces.
 I certainly did.
 You know the score by now: “blah blah national treasure”, “blah blah, miss ’em when they’re gone”.
 But bugger me they are properly, properly good, and this is how gigs are supposed to be.

 ¹ Originally scheduled for 26 March 2021